Check your balance and transfer funds instantly with online banking.

 The security measures in place

 Your bank should protect you against fraudulent activity online and offer some type of Security Guarantee.
 As part of the Guarantee, the bank should repay any missing funds that are a result of online fraud.
-Read up on the measures as well as term and conditions your bank takes to protect your funds and your identity when banking online.
+Read up on the measures as well as terms and conditions your bank takes to protect your funds and your identity when banking online.

 Accessibility and compatibility

 You want to be able to access your finances whenever and wherever it’s convenient for you, so check to see whether you can login to your account and complete transactions on a range of devices.
 In most cases, you'll need a compatible smart phone.
+In most cases, your bank will request your mobile phone number when opening an account, in order to verify your identity should you be subject to fraud later down the track, and to send you secure pin codes for some online transactions.

 The features available